iltommi/qdb-documentation/README.txt

 quasardb
 --------

-Thank you for downloading and testing our software!
+Thank you for using our software!

 Quasardb is a high-performance, scalable, persistant and peer-to-peer key/value database.

-Up to date documentation can be found at this address: http://doc.quasardb.net/
+Up to date documentation can be found at this address: https://doc.quasardb.net/

 Report bugs to: bug@quasardb.net